em3ndez/tiny-web-server/README.md

 ## Testing Your Web App

-Testing is a critical part of developing reliable web applications. `TinyWeb` is just a library.
+Testing is a critical part of developing reliable web applications.
+TinyWeb is just a library.
 You can write tests using it in JUnit, TestNG, JBehave.

 ### Cuppa-Framework

-The Cuppa-Framework is recommended for testing `TinyWeb` applications due to its idiomatic style, which closely aligns with `TinyWeb`'s composition approach.
+The Cuppa-Framework is what we are using for testing TinyWeb applications due to its idiomatic style, which closely aligns with TinyWeb's composition approach.
 It allows for expressive and readable test definitions.

 Example: